TheFifthRider/simply-roleplaying-webapp/docs/gameplay/common_tests.md

 ## Stacking dice for or against someone

-When you make a test of any attribute to **stack dice for or against a character**, if you...
+When you make a test of any attribute to **stack dice for or against someone**, if you...

 *   **Fail:** Stack two dice against yourself, or remove two dice from the existing stack
 *   **Partially succeed:** Stack two dice on the new or existing stack
 *   **Fully succeed:** Stack three dice on the new or existing stack
 *   **Critically Succeed:**  Stack four dice on the new or existing stack

-What size of dice are added to the pool depends on the quality of the bonus created.
-Hiding behind a rotting fence might only give you d4s, while positioning yourself behind concrete might give you d12s.
-Ultimately, this is a gamemaster call so feel free to ask them what quality a bonus you could create by doing something before doing it.

 <br/>